gleechi/gleechi.github.io/pages/1.2.0/unity/faqs.md

 ### I have setup the avatar but the hands don't move.

 Make sure you do not tick _Replay_ option in MyVirtualgrasp → Avatars window, see [Avatar Types](avatars.1.2.0.html#avatar-types) to understand more.

+### Why does my hands not move smoothly, but rather choppy or laggy when using VG?

+VG main loop currently runs in FixedUpdate rather than Update in order to synchronize VG powered hand object interaction with physics calculation in Unity.
+This can cause some visual inconsistency showed as non-smooth hand movement with/without holding an object.

+We recommend you to resolve this by setting the Time.fixedDeltaTime to match the refresh rate of the device you are targetting (e.g. 1f / 72f to target 72 hz displays).
+You can set it on Start or Awake Time.fixedDeltaTime = 1f / refreshRate.
+Alternatively you can also set it manually in the editor at: Project Settings -> Time -> Fixed Timestep.
+In this field you can write for example 1/72 and hit enter, if 72 is the refresh rate you're targetting.

 ### Does VG support other headsets / controllers?